braj29/tab_fm_link_pred/README.md

 This repo hosts a tiny benchmark that compares two tabular foundation models—[TabICL](https://github.com/yandex-research/tabicl) and [TabPFN](https://github.com/automl/TabPFN)—on the FB15k-237 knowledge graph link-prediction task.
 We turn the triples (head, relation, tail) into a tabular classification problem where the model must predict the tail entity given the head and relation.
 Experiments default to the full FB15k-237 splits, but you can cap them for quick local smoke tests.

+Both models operate directly on pandas DataFrames: we keep the raw string identifiers in `head`, `relation`, and `tail` columns and rely on each model's built-in preprocessing to detect categorical features.
+TabICL automatically ordinal-encodes string/object dtypes and assigns a dedicated category for missing values, while TabPFN accepts the same schema via pandas' internal encoding.

 ## Environment

 - Python ≥ 3.11